 Sorry we missed you!
 Mailing and shipping scams

 Cybercriminals aren’t just targeting people at the buying stage.
-We’ve analyzed millions of emails and seen a substantial rise in the amount of scams related to shipping and delivery.
-Hackers are impersonating mail and shipping brands such as DPD, Amazon, and UPS.
-Our findings show that these types of scams have risen by 35% during October.
+We’ve analyzed millions of emails and found a 35% rise in the amount of scams related to shipping and delivery around the holiday season.
+Hackers impersonate mail and shipping brands such as DPD, Amazon, and UPS.

 It’s a familiar frustration.
 You’ve cleared your schedule and made sure you’re at home during the delivery window.
 Despite listening out for the doorbell all day, a ‘Sorry we missed you’ email pops into your inbox.
 At this point, many of us will angrily click the link to track our package and rearrange the delivery for as soon as possible.
 Then one hour later the doorbell goes and your package arrives…